TonkersTinkers/F7ObjectHelperEditor/README.md

 ## Why Use This

-- Speed up debugging in complex scenes—no more manual Hierarchy searches
+- Speed up debugging in complex scenes, minimize repetitive manual Hierarchy searches
 - Inspect objects at runtime without opening the full Inspector panel
 - Lightweight: single script, no overhead, free to use and modify
 - Persistent layout: your pop-up stays where you put it, across sessions